 I hope this answers some frequently asked questions about our service, billing procedures and special programs.
 Do not hesitate to give us a call, drop us a note or stop in at our offices in Craig or Steamboat Springs.

 The amount shown on your bill as “NET DUE” should be received in time to post on your account by the “DUE DATE”.
 If a problem should arise, we urge you to contact us as soon as possible, so we can discuss it and work toward a reasonable solution.
 The phone numbers of both offices are shown on the bill statement or at the bottom of this page.

-The customer is responsible for paying their bill by the due date or letting YVEA know before we must disconnect service that you cannot pay your entire bill and desire to make arrangements prior to having a service man dispatched to disconnect service.
+The member is responsible for paying their bill by the due date or letting YVEA know before we must disconnect service that you cannot pay your entire bill and desire to make arrangements prior to having a service man dispatched to disconnect service.